An Alternating Direction Method for Total Variation Denoising: Experiments

-We show experiment results for both the anisotropic and the isotropic TV models.
-In Table \ref{tab:iters} and Figures \ref{fig:conv_errs} and \ref{fig:conv_errs_iso}, we also include the results of a version of the SplitBregman algorithm (SplitBregman-2) where the linear system is solved by two cycles of Gauss-Seidel steps.
-In Table \ref{tab:iters}, we report the number of iterations required by the three algorithms to reach the stopping criterion discussed above.
-Figures \ref{fig:conv_errs} and \ref{fig:conv_errs_iso} plot the relative errors over the iterations for the three algorithms.
-We also show in Figures \ref{fig:quality_1}, \ref{fig:quality_1_iso}, \ref{fig:quality_2}, and \ref{fig:quality_2_iso} the solutions of ADAL and SplitBregman after the number of iterations specified in the ADAL row in Table \ref{tab:iters}.
+We now present experimental results for both the anisotropic and the isotropic TV models. ``ADAL-conv'' denotes the convergent ADAL Algorithm \ref{alg:adal_tvdn_iso_conv} for the isotropic model.
+We also tested a version of SplitBregman, denoted by ``SplitBregman2", where two cycles of Gauss-Seidel were performed to solve the linear system \eqref{eq:sb_lin_sys}.
+In Table \ref{tab:iters}, we report the number of iterations and the corresponding CPU time required by the three algorithms to reach the stopping criterion discussed above.
+Figures \ref{fig:conv_errs} and \ref{fig:conv_errs_iso} plot the relative gaps with respect to the reference solution as a function of the iteration number for all the algorithms.

-The iterations of ADAL, SplitBregman, and SplitBregman-2 differ in the workload of solving the linear systems.
-The two tridiagonal systems \eqref{eq:aniso_sys_u} and \eqref{eq:aniso_sys_v} in ADAL require $16mn$ flops in total to solve, while one cycle of Gauss-Seidel steps in SplitBregman for solving the system \eqref{eq:sb_lin_sys} requires $13mn$ flops.
-Likewise, SplitBregman-2 requires $26mn$ flops for solving the same system.
-Hence, the per-iteration work of ADAL and SplitBregman is comparable, but that of SplitBregman-2 is significantly more expensive.

-The first striking observation from the results is that ADAL was much faster than SplitBregman in decreasing the relative error of its solutions, which quickly approached to the best relative error that the model can produce.
-Moreover, we see from Table \ref{tab:iters} and the convergence plots that the relative error of SplitBregman-2 decreased and converged considerably faster than that of SplitBregman.
-Considering that SplitBregman-2 solves the linear system \eqref{eq:sb_lin_sys} more accurately in each iteration than SplitBregman due to the additional cycle of Gauss-Seidel steps, the results indicate that the quality of the solutions to the subproblems is the key to good performance in the number of required iterations.
-We believe that ADAL also benefits from the fact that it is able to solve its subproblems exactly and efficiently.
-In fact, ADAL even required fewer iterations in general than SplitBregman-2, leading to a less total workload due to its much less per-iteration work.
+In general, ADAL required fewer iterations than SplitBregman to reach the prescribed relative gap with respect to the reference solution.
+The difference was particularly significant at high accuracy levels, about $45\%$ for the anisotropic model and $25\%$ for the isotropic model.
+We believe that ADAL benefits from the fact that it is able to solve its subproblems exactly and efficiently, while the approximation made in the solution to the linear system in the iterations of SplitBregman slows down the convergence as its iterates approach the exact solution.

+Figures \ref{fig:psnr_errs} and \ref{fig:psnr_errs_iso} plot the relative gaps with respect to the reference PSNR as a function of the iteration number.
+In terms of denoising speed, ADAL also requried fewer iterations than SplitBregman to reach the denoising quality of the reference solution for both TV models.

+SplitBregman2 generally required about the same number of iterations as SplitBregman to reach within the gap tolerance with respect to $u^*$, while requiring half the number of iterations as SplitBregman to reach the prescribed gap with respect to $p^*$.
+It appeared that the additional cycle of Gauss-Seidel in each iteration helped improve the convergence speed initially but not in the later stages.